justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/spacing.md

 ![Dimensions example](../../../../assets/img/foundations/spacing/dimensions-01.svg)

-The example above shows how a Primary Button's width spans across 328px to fit the width of the X-Small Layout.
+The example above shows how a Primary Button’s width spans across 328px to fit the width of the X-Small Layout.

 #### Element first approach